-1. SKIRT-Take raw fleece and lay it out on the floor.
-Take off the very dirty wool around the edge of the fleece and check the rest of the fleece for excess dirt and hay, and remove that.
+Take raw fleece and lay it out on the floor.
+Take off the very dirty wool around the edge of the fleece and check the rest of the fleece and remove any dirt, hay and any other foreign material.
 Turn the fleece over and remove any visible short cuts.

 Note: Some people like to pre-soak a fleece in cold water before washing.
 This helps to begin to loosen and dissolve the dirt.
 The presoak works great for uncoated fleeces with dirty tips and wool with red clay on it.
 Hot wash water will permanently set red clay stains; so the pre-soak can be very important.
 If you use pre-soak you must be very careful not to agitate the wool when you go to the next step (washing) that uses very hot water.
 Drastically changing the water temperature combined with agitation will lead to the wool felting; however going from hot water to cold is far worse than the other way round.
 Soak for 24 hours, then drain and go to the wash cycle.

-3. WASH-Put HOT water in a large tub or washer, enough water so that when the wool is submerged it isn’t too cramped.
+Put HOT water in a large tub or washer, enough water so that when the wool is submerged it isn’t too cramped.
 BEFORE putting the wool in, add enough soap to make the water feel slippery.
-You can use dishwashing detergent; you want to make sure that the soap is good for cutting grease.
-Add wool, make sure it is wet, but don’t agitate it or mess with it more then you have to or the wool could felt.
+The Woolery offers a full line of scour products from Kookaburra, Namaste Farms and Unicorn.
+Alternatively, you can use dishwashing detergent provided that it has grease cutting properties..
+Add the fleece, make sure it is wet, but don’t agitate it or mess with it more then you have to or the wool could felt.
 Always add the wool to the water, don’t run water onto the wool, this could felt it also.
 Let the wool sit in the soapy water for around a half hour.
 Then take the wool out and gently squeeze out the water (if you are using a washer just put the washer on the spin only cycle, leaving the wool in, then take the wool out before adding the rinse or other wash water).